Beautiful Plants For Your Interior

 Coming to the end of his studies, Andrew recognized that he simply didn’t know enough about the world credibly to answer the questions he wanted to answer – how did an economy actually work?
 How do we measure what is really happening in an economy?
 What objectives for society should the economy pursue?
 And what are the real levers to make the economy work better?
 And so he left the academic world to pursue that understanding.

-The subsequent 29 years have been a remarkable journey of learning and Andrew now believes he can start to answer some of these questions, not only for those who have experienced privilege, as he has, but toward better lives for everyone.
+The subsequent years have been a remarkable journey of learning and Andrew has now started to answer some of these questions, not only for those who have experienced privilege, as he has, but toward better lives for everyone.

 Andrew has a globally rare set of experiences.
 He has been a management consultant, a private equity investor, and run four companies, working across almost every industry.
-He has lived and worked in Toronto, Hong Kong, Beijing, Paris, London, and now Lagos and has run businesses in Tokyo, Shanghai, and Sydney.
+He has lived and worked in Toronto, Hong Kong, Beijing, Paris, London, Lagos, and now Dallas and has run businesses in Tokyo, Shanghai, and Sydney.
 Through Com Dev, one of Canada’s premier aerospace companies, Andrew was the first institutional investor to see and lead an investment that ultimately gave an ownership stake in RIM (now Blackberry) in 1995.
 He was also President of United Family Hospitals, China’s first and leading international hospital group, including through the remarkable SARS period in 2003.
-At PwC, where he is based now, he led the development of their perspective on the 2008 Great Financial Crisis and has worked on national level issues for the financial system in 2 countries (Nigeria and Ireland).
+At PwC, he led the development of their perspective on the 2008 Great Financial Crisis and has worked on national level issues for financial systems in two countries (Nigeria and Ireland).
 He created the first version of Megatrends for PwC globally (2010), as well as leading the writing of PwC’s report on Revitalizing Corporate Japan (2012).
+He finished his career there as Partner and Chief Economist at PwC Nigeria.

 And he has known failure as an entrepreneur.
 In 2005, he founded LanguageCalls to provide 1-1 language instruction where the student and the teacher were in different locations.
-In 2008, LanguageCalls had to be closed.
+As common as that has become today, in 2008, LanguageCalls had to be closed.